8

 DESIGN & STYLING

-Unlike posher PHEV supercars like the Ferrari SF90 Stradale and forthcoming Lamborghini Revuelto, the Chevrolet Corvette E-Ray is not a plug-in hybrid, and nor does it feature multiple electric motors.
+Unlike the posher Ferrari SF90 Stradale and Lamborghini Revuelto, the Corvette E-Ray is not a plug-in hybrid, and neither does it feature multiple electric motors.

-Instead, it splits its powertrain by axle.
+It splits its powertrain by axle.
 At the rear, it uses the same LT2 pushrod ‘small-block' V8 that powers the regular Stingray and turns the back wheels through an eight-speed dual-clutch transmission.
-At the front is a single compact AC electric motor that can add 160bhp and up to 125lb ft of torque, and it's fed from a compact 1.9kWh battery pack that sits in the tunnel between the seats.
+At the front is a single compact AC electric motor that can add 160bhp and up to 125lb ft of torque, fed by a compact 1.9kWh battery pack that sits in the tunnel between the seats.

-Selecting the Charge+ mode replenishes the battery at the highest possible rate, something that takes as little as three minutes.
-Selecting it in Track mode will reduce the rate at which the battery discharges, but will increase lap times by about 4%.
+Selecting the Charge+ setting in Track mode will reduce the rate at which the battery discharges but will increase lap times by about 4%.
 Using Track without Charge+ will consume the battery in, typically, less than five minutes to maximise performance.

 INTERIOR